Bios

 He aspires to further our understanding of mass generation for matter and is committed to inspiring a new generation of scientists and citizens through cross-disciplinary collaboration and outreach activities and in 2020 won the European Research Council Public Engagement with Research Award for the Exclusive Higgs project of which The Sketchbook and the Collider is a part.

-He now divides his time between the University of Birmingham and the University of Hamburg.
+He now divides his time between the University of Birmingham and leading the Particle and Astro-Physics Detector Development Group at Universitat Hamburg.

-Finally meeting up at CERN together!
+Finally meeting up at CERN together in 2022.
 Left Prof. Kostas Nikolopoulos and artist Ian Andrews on the right.